DFDLSchemas/envelope-payload/README.md

     sbt test

 or

     sbt updateClassifiers

 ## Copyright and Licensing

-This software is copyright (c) 2024, Owl Cyber Defense.
+This software is copyright (c) 2024-2025, Owl Cyber Defense.

 It is licensed for your use under the terms of the ASF v2.0 license.
 See the LICENSE file for further details.

+# Release Notes

+## Version 1.1.1 (2024-10-22)

+Updated to use latest version of each component, and to match the recommended DFDL Schema Style, and to use Daffodil v4.0.0.